Treating advanced ovarian cancer

 - The treatment you have already had

 Doctors may also use other chemotherapy drugs to treat advanced ovarian cancer.
-If you would like information about any other drug, look at our full list of chemotherapy drugs or contact the Cancer Research UK information nurses.
-They would be happy to help you.
+If you would like information about any other drug, look at our full list of chemotherapy drugs.

 Occasionally, doctors suggest radiotherapy for advanced ovarian cancer.
 Radiotherapy can shrink tumours and reduce symptoms.
 But there is a maximum total dose of radiotherapy you can have to any part of the body.
 So if you had radiotherapy to your abdomen after your initial surgery, radiotherapy may not be an option for you now.
 Doctors also use radiotherapy to treat ovarian cancer that has spread to another organ in the body.
 So you may be able to have it if you haven't had radiotherapy to that part of the body before.